As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 You’ve probably heard the term antenna stacking, but what does it mean exactly, and is it a good idea?
 Let’s take a closer look at the concept and see some examples.

-“Stacking antennas” means setting up multiple TV antennas, either on the same mast (vertical stacking) or adjacent to each other (horizontal stacking), and combining the received TV signals from these antennas to view the channels from all of them.
+“Stacking antennas” means setting up multiple TV antennas, either on the same mast (vertical stacking) or adjacent to each other (horizontal stacking), and combining signals from both antennas to view the channels from all of them.

 This certainly sounds like a great idea.
 You just buy two or more antennas, point them in different directions, and receive even more channels on your TV.